hpc/pavilion2/docs/tests/results.rst

           - ping -c 10 google.com

       results:
-        # The results section is comprised of configs for result parsers,
+        # The results.parse section is comprised of configs for result parsers,
         # identified by name.
-In this case, we'll use the 'regex' parser.
+Each parser can have a list of one or more
+        # configs, each of which will parse a different result value from
+        # the test output.
+        parse:
           regex:
             # Each result parser can have multiple configs.
-          - {
-            # The value matched will be stored in this key
+            - # The value matched will be stored in this key
               key: loss
               # This tells the regex parser what regular expression to use.
               # Single quotes are recommended, as they are literal in yaml.
               regex: '\d+% packet loss'
-          }
-          - {
-            # We're storing this value in the result key.
+            - # We're storing this value in the result key.
 If it's found
               # (and has a value of 'True', then the test will 'PASS'.
               key: result
               regex: '10 received'
               # The action denotes how to handle the parser's data.
 In this case
               # a successful match will give a 'True' value.
               action: store_true
-          }

 The results for this test run might look like: